-Should you get a prepaid plan with Verizon's Visible or Metro by T-Mobile?
+Visible vs. Metro by T-Mobile: Which is better for you?

 |480p

 The main difference between Visible and Metro is what you get for each price.
 Visible is cheaper overall, even when you take Metro's multi-line discounts into account.
 With Visible you also get more hotspot data, which is limited to either 15GB or 5GB on Metro's top two unlimited plans.
 But with Metro you'll get roaming, which is convenient if you're out of network, as well as a bunch of add-on services to make your plan exactly what you want.
+It's worth noting that this is more necessary on the T-Mobile network.

 You have more international options with Metro, as well as cool perks with certain plans like unlimited music streaming, Google One storage, and Amazon Prime.

 Visible vs. Metro by T-Mobile: Visible's plans

 Visible offers one simple plan for $40 per month, no contracts, fees, or complexities.
-It's a great choice for anyone who wants to use Verizon's vast 4G LTE network and have access to its 5G network (as long as your phone is compatible).
+It's a great choice for anyone who wants to use Verizon's vast 4G LTE and 5G coverage.
 The plan comes with unlimited data, calling, and texting, unlimited hotspot data, and great coverage for most people in the U.S.

 Visible's monthly cost is very affordable, but it drops even lower if you sign up for more than one line with Party Pay.
+In the early days, you would need to track down a party on your own, but at present, Visible has added a community page that makes it easy to find a party to join in just a couple of minutes.
+Once you're in a party with at least four members, your bill comes down to just $25.

-This means that if you add four lines to your "party," you'll actually pay $25 per month for each.
-It's a great deal for families, friends, roommates, or anyone looking to save a buck or two.
-With Visible you'll also get the bonus of unlimited hotspot data, though the speed is limited to 5Mbps.
-For most people that'll be just enough to work on their laptops, listen to music, and watch SD videos.
+With Visible, you'll also get the bonus of unlimited hotspot data, though the speed is limited to 5Mbps.
+For most people, that'll be just enough to work on their laptops, listen to music, and watch SD videos.

 You'll also be able to call Canada, Mexico, Puerto Rico, and the U.S. Virgin Islands, but no other international use or roaming is supported.
 Visible actually doesn't offer domestic roaming either, and it can't access Verizon's 3G towers.
 If you're someone who frequently drives through the countryside or can't afford to have a spotty network, then this might not be the best plan out there for you.
-You should check Visible's coverage map to be sure.

-Visible vs. Metro by T-Mobile: Metro by T-Mobile's plans
+Visible vs. Metro by T-Mobile: Metro's plans

-T-Mobile's wireless carrier Metro by T-Mobile offers four plans you can choose from, all of which decrease in price as you add more lines.
-Its top plan costs $60 per month and goes as low as $30 per month, but whichever Metro plan you pick rest assured that you'll get access to T-Mobile's nationwide 5G network—the largest in the country.
+T-Mobile's wireless carrier, Metro by T-Mobile, offers four plans you can choose from, all of which decrease in price as you add more lines.
+Its top plan costs $60 per month, and goes as low as $30 per month.
+But whichever Metro plan you pick, rest assured that you'll get access to T-Mobile's nationwide 5G network — the largest in the country.

-Metro by T-Mobile's most expensive plan stands out with unlimited high-speed data, 15GB hotspot data, and a lot of other neat perks like 100GB of Google One cloud storage (only for Android phones), and an Amazon prime membership.
-With the $50 unlimited plan you'll get almost the same deal, but with fewer hotspot data (5GB) and no Prime membership.
+Metro by T-Mobile's most expensive plan stands out with unlimited high-speed data, 15GB of hotspot data, and a lot of other neat perks like 100GB of Google One cloud storage (only for Android phones), and an Amazon prime membership.
+With the $50 unlimited plan, you'll get almost the same deal, but with fewer hotspot data (5GB) and no Prime membership.
 And if you want to reduce your monthly bill, you can more lines to your plan.
 For four lines on Metro's top plan, you'll only pay $120 a month.
 Here's what each plan has to offer.

 |Category